beefyfinance/beefy-docs/faq/how-to-guides/how-to-check-harvesting-compounding-rate.md

 # How to check your vault's reward harvesting and compounding rate

-Beefy Finance's [vaults](../../faq/products/vaults.md), or more specifically the investment strategy tied to the vault, will automatically increase your deposited token amount by compounding arbitrary yield farm reward tokens back into your initially deposited asset.
-This constant cycle of harvesting rewards, and compounding, happens multiple times a day, and in this How-To we walk you through steps to check precisely how often this process occurs.
+Beefy Finance's [vaults](../../faq/products/vaults.md), or more specifically the investment strategy tied to the vault, will automatically increase the amount of your deposited asset by compounding arbitrary yield-farm rewards back into more of that asset.
+This constant cycle of harvesting rewards, and compounding, happens usually multiple times per day.
+In this How-To we walk you through steps to check precisely how often the compounding occurs.

 ## Walkthrough

 NOTE: No matter which chain you choose, you can use Beefy's [dashboard.beefy.finance](https://dashboard.beefy.finance) to launch your investigation.

-### A Binance Smart Chain example
+### Binance Smart Chain (BSC) example

-As an example, we will pick the CAKE-BNB LP vault on the Binance Smart Chain to demonstrate the process:
+As an example, let's choose the CAKE-BNB LP vault on the Binance Smart Chain to demonstrate:

 ![Screenshot taken 5 May 2021](../../.gitbook/assets/cake-bnb-lp-2-5-2021.png)

 #### 1. Go to [dashboard.beefy.finance](https://dashboard.beefy.finance)

+This dashboard chooses which statistics and vaults to show based on which blockchain network your connected wallet (e.g. MetaMask) is currently using.
+So if that's not now BSC, just switch networks to it and the dashboard page will refresh to show Beefy's BSC statistics and vaults.

 #### 2. Find the contract for the vault you are looking at, and click on it, opening a page in BscScan

 ![](../../.gitbook/assets/cake-bnb-lp-vault-address.png)

-#### 3. Now on BscScan, open the "Contract" tab and subsequently the "Read Contract" tab
+#### 3. On the BscScan page, open the "Contract" tab and subsequently the "Read Contract" tab

 ![](../../.gitbook/assets/cake-bnb-lp-read-contract-tab.png)